-Lactose intolerance is the inability to digest lactose, the main carbohydrate or sugar found in milk, and in dairy products made from milk, including yoghurt, ice cream, soft cheeses and butter.
-Lactose intolerance is not an allergic reaction and the symptoms are rarely serious.
+Lactose intolerance is the inability to digest lactose, the main sugar found in milk and in dairy products made from milk, including yoghurt, ice cream, soft cheeses and butter.
+It is sometimes referred to as dairy intolerance and is rarely serious.

 Lactose intolerance is different from milk allergy, which is an immune reaction to milk or milk products that can be serious.
 An allergic reaction to milk or milk products can cause symptoms such as an itchy skin, rash, swelling of the lips or difficulty breathing.
 Seek medical advice urgently if you suspect a serious allergic reaction.

 Since a severe allergic reaction should always be treated as a medical emergency, it is also useful to know about first aid treatment for anaphylaxis.

 The symptoms of lactose intolerance include:

 The symptoms usually come on 30 minutes to several hours after eating or drinking products that contain lactose.
 Drinking just 1 cup of milk can cause symptoms.